-As with many health concerns, it could be that the underlying cause of pain determines that best remedy.
-Where stress and anxiety are a big factor it makes sense that mind-body techniques might have a greater impact.
+As with many health concerns, it could be that the underlying cause of pain determines the best remedy.
+Where stress and anxiety are big factors it makes sense that mind-body techniques might have a greater impact.

 If you liked this article you might like to read the other articles in this series of posts, starting with Which therapies for chronic pain?